tildearrow/furnace/doc/2-interface/settings.md

   - only appears when Backend is JACK.
 - **Channels**: number of output channels to use.
 - **Buffer size**: size of buffer in both samples and milliseconds.
-- **Low-latency mode (experimental!)**: reduces latency by running the engine faster than the tick rate. useful for live playback/jam mode.
+- **Low-latency mode (experimental!)**: reduce latency by running the engine faster than the tick rate. useful for live playback/jam mode.
   - _warning:_ experimental! may produce glitches. only enable if your buffer size is small (10ms or less).
 - **Force mono audio**
 - **want:** displays requested audio configuration.